Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 Let's start with classes.
 As previously mentioned, attributes and behaviours are defined within a class.
 The combination of these attributes and behaviours comprise the universal essence inhering to every instance, or object, of the class.
 For their must be some universal properties inhering within every Chihuahua, St. Bernard, and Pug that enables us to refer to each one of them as a dog.

 Let's start with an example.
-Below, we define a `Robot` class, in which we define the essence of what it is to be a 'Robot'.
+Below, we define a `Robot` class, in which we outline the essence of what it is to be a 'Robot'.
 In the simple case outlined below, a 'Robot' has the ability to 'talk' (behaviour) and has a 'name' attribute.

 ```ruby
 # Class Definition -- Formal Essence